 What can I do for trauma victims?

-I suggest by researching the grass roots efforts in your local community who are doing work to educate the public on trauma and abuse.
+I suggest researching the grassroots efforts in your local community who are doing work to educate the public on trauma and abuse.
 This will give you an inside look into the reality that many face in your area and what those with insight are doing to help.
 It will also provide perspective on where you feel led to go next.
 You can contact a professional, search out podcasts, read articles, listen to stories across social media.
-Actively participate in the conversations that go on, recognize the micro microaggressions and victim blaming that occur daily, and question the normalisation of abuse, racism, and hatred.
+Actively participate in the conversations that go on, recognize the micro microaggressions and victim-blaming that occur daily, and question the normalisation of abuse, racism, and hatred.